matt-harvey/swx/README.rst

 format, showing the hierarchical structure of activities.
 This does not apply in CSV (``-c``) format or "list" (``-l``) mode.

-By default, the number of hours shown is rounded to the nearest quarter of an hour.
-This rounding behaviour can be changed in the Configuration_.
+By default, the number of hours shown is rounded to the nearest tenth of an hour (6 minutes).
+This behaviour can be changed in the Configuration_.

 Complex activities
 ------------------